djangocon/2024.djangocon.eu/djangocon_2024/content/about/contact/2faqs.md

 Currently grant application is not yet opened, the application form will be opened on the **15th of March**, kindly keep an eye on our socials and website, as it will be updated frequently.
 [Grants](https://2024.djangocon.eu/information/grants/)

-**What do i do if i am refused visa but still bought tickets** Sorry, hopfully that doesn't happen , but if it does send an email to our email here [2024@djangocon.eu](mailto:2024@djangocon.eu) and the team will get back you.
+**What do i do if i am refused visa but still bought tickets** Sorry, hopefully that doesn't happen, but if it does send an email to our email here [2024@djangocon.eu](mailto:2024@djangocon.eu) and the team will get back you.

 **Are there options for virtual participation?**
-Yes there are, but you would need to purchase a ticket before getting access to the paltform , allowing you to stream live, you can get the virtual ticket here [Virtual Tickets](https://pretix.evolutio.pt/evolutio/djceu2024/)
+Yes there are, but you would need to purchase a ticket before getting access to the platform , allowing you to stream live, you can get the virtual ticket here [Virtual Tickets](https://pretix.evolutio.pt/evolutio/djceu2024/)

 **Where is the exact venue for the event**